The power of pyramid decomposition in Normaliz: Evaluation of simplicial cones

-The existence of a disjoint decomposition of $C$ into sets of type $\sigma\setminus S$ was shown by Stanley \cite{Sta} using the existence of a line shelling of $C$ proved by Bruggesser and Mani.
+The existence of a facet cover and (consequently) a Stanley decomposition of $C$ was shown by Stanley \cite[Theorem 5.2]{Sta} using the existence of a line shelling of $C$ (proved by Bruggesser and Mani).
 Instead of finding a shelling order for the lexicographic triangulation (which is in principle possible), Normaliz 2.0--2.5 used a line shelling for the decomposition, as discussed in \cite{BI}.

 This approach works well for cones of moderate size, but has a major drawback: finding the sets $S$ requires searching over the shelling order, and in particular the whole triangulation must be stored.
-Köppe and Verdoolaege \cite{KV} proved a much simpler principle for the disjoint decomposition (already implemented in Normaliz 2.7).
+We learned a much simpler principle for the disjoint decomposition (already implemented in Normaliz 2.7) from Köppe and Verdoolaege \cite{KV}.
+It was previously used by Kleinschmidt and Smilansky \cite{KZ} (also see Stanley \cite[p.
+85]{Sta1}).
 As a consequence, each simplicial cone in the triangulation can be treated in complete independence from the others, and can therefore be discarded once it has been evaluated (unless the user insists on seeing the triangulation):

 \begin{lemma} Let $O_C$ be a vector in the interior of $C$ such that $O_C$ is not contained in a support hyperplane of any simplicial $\sigma$ in a triangulation of $C$.
 For $\sigma$ choose $S_\sigma$ as the union of the support hyperplanes $\cH^<(\sigma,O_C)$.
 Then the semi-open simplicial cones $\sigma\setminus S_\sigma$ form a disjoint decomposition of $C$. \end{lemma}